HasanHuseyinDemir/chainux/Variants/Basic/Readme/En-Readme.md

 Chainux-Basic is a fast, easy-to-learn version of Chainux that is fully compatible with vanilla JavaScript.
 It includes basic elements and functions, enabling you to manage your web development process simply and efficiently.

 Chainux-Basic is an ideal choice for simple projects and fundamental applications, minimizing the learning curve and facilitating rapid prototyping and application development.

+Chainux-Basic combines multiple keys into one, making it suitable for handling large HTML files.
+This approach simplifies content and event management in complex and large HTML structures.

 ## Examples
 ### Single HTML Element